GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex4_.md

 #### 1. Scenario and Background

-Map the critical infrastructure and historical flood extent using Sketch Maps
+Map the flood extent, potential emergency shelters and potential hazardous substances in a fictional flooding scenario in Kumasi using Sketch Maps.

 #### 1. Data Collection

 Please download the prepared maps [here](https://nexus.heigit.org/repository/gis-training-resource-center/mobile_data_collection/sketch_map_tool_training/Sketch_Map_Tool_Exercise_4.zip).
-Unzip the .zip folder in order and navigate to `data/Input`.
+Unzip the .zip folder in order and navigate to `data\Input\marked_sketch_maps`.

-Optional: You find the empty map in the data input folder: `\Sketch_Map_Tool_Exercise_4\data\input`.
+Optional: You find the empty map in the data input folder: `\Sketch_Map_Tool_Exercise_4\data\input\empty_sketch_map`.
 Feel free to draw some additional flood maps by printing the template out and drawing on it or by using a simple graphics editor.

 #### 2. Geo-referencing and auto-extraction with the Sketch Map tool

-Upload the sketch maps back to the tool’s website: Head to [sketch-map-tool.heigit.org](https://sketch-map-tool.heigit.org/) and choose 'Digitize your Sketch maps' on the right.
+Upload the marked sketch maps back to the tool’s website ( already marked sketch maps: `\Sketch_Map_Tool_Exercise_4\data\input\marked_sketch_maps`).
+Head to [sketch-map-tool.heigit.org](https://sketch-map-tool.heigit.org/) and choose 'Digitize your Sketch maps' on the right.
 Upload all your sketches in .png or .jpg format.
 You can mark your sketches and simply drag and drop them into the window.

 The sketch maps are now being processed and georeferenced with the annotations extracted and vectorized.
 Download the vectors.
-You may use the ones we have prepared in the temp data folder: `\Sketch_Map_Tool_Exercise_4\data\temp`.
+You may use the ones we have prepared in the input data folder: `\Sketch_Map_Tool_Exercise_4\data\output\Kumasi_SMT_Ex4.geojson`.

 #### 3. Start your QGIS Project

 Open QGIS and navigate to `Project` -> `New` and click on `Save`.
 Navigate to where you want to save your project, give it a name and click `Save` again.
 When working in QGIS always remember to save your project every now and then.

-Now load your vector file ("Schuld_Ahr-tal_sketch-map_Ex4.geojson") and geotiff file ("Schuld_Ahr-tal_sketch-map_Ex4.geotiff") by dragging and dropping them into the layer panel.
+Now load your vector file ("Kumasi_SMT_Ex4.geojson") and geotiff files ("Kumasi_sketch-map_Ex4_1.geotiff") by dragging and dropping them into the layer panel.

 #### 3. Explore the data